tomascelko/tomascelko.github.io/_projects/parallel_clustering.md

 This project provides free access to source code for non-commercial puproposes on request.
 For access, do not hesitate to contact us.

-For potential applications, improvements, ideas, bugs or questions please contact me by email either at celko(at)ksvi.mff.cuni.cz or at tomas.celko@cvut.cz, I will be happy to help.
+For potential applications, improvements, ideas, bugs or questions please contact me by email either at celko(at)ksvi.mff.cuni.cz or at tomas.celko(at)cvut.cz, I will be happy to help.

 ## Supported hardware
 Currently we support clustering Timepix3 and Timpiex4 hits in data-driven mode.
 Support for frame-based mode and multiple-detector configurations is being implemented.

+# News

+19.12 - We are currently working on finalizing the package for the first (alpha) release of the GPU package.

 ## CPU parallel clustering

+We implemented CPU-based parallel clustering as a part of the <a href="https://software.utef.cvut.cz/tracklab/"> Tracklab</a> software, where it can be used.

-Development in progress, TBD.
+Development of the standalone package is in progress.

 ## GPU parallel clustering